chaviawasthy/python_projects/README.md

 ~ The Perfect Guess<br>
 These are some really easy projects.<br>
 This is easy to do.<br>
-You'll love it and enjoy coding.
+You'll love it and enjoy coding.<br>
+Try making these projects.